Specifying and Computing Causes for Query Answers in Databases via Database Repairs and Repair Programs: Discussion

 \paragraph{Endogenous and prioritized causes and repairs.} \ As indicated in Section \ref{sec:abstract}, different kinds of causes can be introduced by considering different repair-semantics.
 Apart from those investigated in this work, we could consider {\em endogenous repairs}, which are obtained by removing only endogenous tuples \cite{tocs}.
 In this way we could give an account of causes as in Section \ref{sec:tcause}, but considering the partition of the database between endogenous and exogenous tuples.

 Again, considering the abstract setting of Section \ref{sec:abstract}, with the generic class of repairs \ $\nit{Rep}^{{\sf S}^\preceq\!}(D,\Sigma)$, it is possible to consider different kinds of {\em prioritized repairs} \cite{stawo}, and through them introduce {\em prioritized actual causes}.
-Repair programs for the kinds of priority relations $\preceq$ investigated in \cite{stawo} could be constructed with the ASPs introduced and investigated in \cite{gebser} for capturing different optimality criteria.
-The repair programs could be used, as done in this work, to specify and compute the corresponding prioritized actual causes and responsibilities.
+Repair-programs for the kinds of priority relations $\preceq$ investigated in \cite{stawo} could be constructed with the ASPs introduced and investigated in \cite{gebser} for capturing different optimality criteria.
+The repair-programs could be used, as done in this work, to specify and compute the corresponding prioritized actual causes and responsibilities.

 \paragraph{Qualitative responsibilities.} The abstract definition of an actual cause on the basis of an also abstract repairs semantics (cf. Definition \ref{def:absCause}) opens the ground for defining a qualitative, preference-based notion of responsibility.
 Priorities and preferences on tuples could be considered when bringing tuples into a an actual cause's contingency set.
 The ``better" the tuples in a contingency set, the better the actual cause for the query result.
 This idea deserves investigation.